 Later,Argentine Navy Third Escuadrilla A-4Q Skyhawks, attack the British Frigate Antelope.
 The Navy flight consisted of Capitan de Corbeta Castro Fox and Zubizarreta, Benitez and Oliverira.
-Zuizarreta would die when his aircraft, laden with unexpended ordanance he could not disgard, blew a tire causing his aircraft to veer of the runway upon landing.
+Zuizarreta would die when his aircraft, laden with un-expended ordinance he could not discard, blew a tire causing his aircraft to veer of the runway upon landing.
 Zuizarreta ejected but did not have the needed speed to facilitate completion of the chute deployment and was killed.
 His aircraft, 3-A-309 ironically was not damaged.

 The British Frigate HMS Antelope going down by the stern at San Carlos Bay.

 Photograph provided by Jose Gonzales.